Nonlinear manifestations of photon acceleration in time-dependent metasurfaces: tunable broadband harmonics generation

 MIR spectra were obtained using a home-built spectrometer based on a ThorLabs GR1325-30035 blazed ruled diffraction grating with a blaze wavelength of 3.5~$\mu$m as the dispersion element and the beam profiler sensor as the detector array.
 On the setup schematic, an inset demonstrates a typical image of the diffracted MIR beam.
 The spectrometer was calibrated with an A.P.E.
 Wavescan USB MIR spectrometer, which, due to a low sensitivity and operation speed, could not be used for the routine MIR spectroscopy.

 For pump--probe and upconversion spectroscopy, the horizontally polarized MIR pulses first pass through a waveplate-polarizer assembly for precise energy control.
 The pulses travel through a variable delay line after which they are recombined with the NIR pulses via a dichroic mirror.
 The NIR pulses follow a separate but similar path.
 The collinear beams are focused using a CaF$_2$ $f=100$~mm plano-convex lens.
 In the sample plane, the spot sizes were found to be 300~$\mu$m FWHM for MIR and 400~$\mu$m FWHM for NIR.
-Both spots fit with in the $500\times500$~$\mu$m structured area of the metasurfaces.
+Both spots fit within the $500\times500$~$\mu$m structured area of the metasurfaces.
 The relative delay between MIR and NIR pulses was controlled dynamically using either the manual MIR delay line or the electronically controlled NIR delay line with sub-ps resolution.
 For self-tuning of the resonance, the NIR beam is blocked with a beam block.
-MIR fluences were varied from 1 to 7~mJ/cm$^2$ and NIR fluences were varied from $<1$ to 4~mJ/cm$^2$ for the experiments.
+MIR fluences were varied from 1 to 6~mJ/cm$^2$ (see Table~1) and NIR fluences were varied from $<1$ to 4~mJ/cm$^2$ for the experiments.
 As a control method, a Si wafer was pumped in place of the sample.
 With NIR beam blocked, contamination of scattered light from the NIR and 1~$\mu$m signal was measured at the sample location.
 The NIR content was found to be 0.5~pJ per pulse and 1~$\mu$m signal was estimated to be of order 1~pJ/pulse.
 These pulse energies were determined to be insignificant to affect the sample during the experiment.

 Upon transmission through the sample, the MIR beam and any upconversion signal were collected with a CaF$_2$ $f = 50$~mm bi-convex lens.
 Any residual NIR was filtered using a Si window.
 In one configuration, a blazed grating/MIR camera combination is used as a high resolution MIR spectrometer.
 In another configuration, a commercial Ocean Optics NirQuest spectrometer (900--2500~nm) is used for detection of the upconverted radiation.
+THG signal was power-calibrated using the signal beam from the OPA at $\lambda=1.2$~$\mu$m that had a known power, after being attenuated by a set of neutral density filters with a known (measured) transmittance at this wavelength.
+By dividing the mean power of the THG beam by the mean power pump beam, an estimate maximum conversion efficiency of $10^{-9}$ was obtained.

 \textbf{Supplementary Note 4}

 \textbf{Power-Dependent Transmittance of the PASIM Enabled by Four-Photon Absorption}